ibm-messaging/mq-mqi-python/README.md

 There are many example programs in the `code/examples` directory.
 These show use of many of the package's methods.
 See the [README](code/examples/README.md) file for a fuller list.

-And unittest components are in the `code/tests` directory.
+And unit-test components are in the `code/tests` directory.
 With a `runAllTests.sh` script to exercise them.
 That script is very likely to need changing for your environment (including how it starts a queue manager) but they may still be helpful to see use of the functions.